plewis/plewis.github.io/phylogenetics/lab-python.md

         d = -0.75*log(1.0 - 4.0*p/3.0)
         print('%12d %12.5f %12.8f' % (i, p, d))

 You will note a couple of differences between _first.py_ and _second.py_.
-First, there is no <tt>jc</tt> list anymore, we just print out values as they are computed.
-Second, the <tt>print</tt> statement is much more complicated now!
+First, there is no `jc` list anymore, we just print out values as they are computed.
+Second, the `print` statement is much more complicated now!
 The complexity might be daunting at first, but you will quickly become adjusted to it I think.

 Here is how the print statement used in _second.py_ works.
 There are two parts separated by a percent symbol (%).
 The first part is a string: